mattgoetz7/CSE-5544-Assignment1/README.md

 ---I have included a file with links to two Tableau Public visualizations.

 ---I have also included two MATLAB files that contain my other two visualizations.
-They are labeled "ASSIGNMENT1.m" and "Assignment1_Matlab2.m" If you run each MATLAB file, you will be able to see the visualizations.
+They are labeled "ASSIGNMENT1.m" and "Assignment1_Matlab2.m" If you run each MATLAB file and open the EHRDataSample in MATLAB, you will be able to see the visualizations.
 But, I have also attached images of what they look like called "Visualizations from 2 MATLAB files.pdf"

 ---Additionally, I have posted files containing my MATLAB source code for each of the MATLAB visualizations.